Adding and Managing a Blog

 Once you have imported, these posts will remain in draft until you publish.

 Note: if your RSS feed isn’t importing properly, there may be issues with the link or the format.
 First, ensure the URL is correct, then check the file to ensure that the feeds use content tags, as opposed to description tags.
-Another common issue is that the feed doesn’t give access to the next page; this will prevent Architect from pulling in all posts.
+Another common issue is that the feed doesn’t give access to the next page; this will prevent Without Code from pulling in all posts.

 Blog Settings